 - Perform the modification yourself on your own camera

-1. How to buy an astro modified camera
+2. Buy an astro modified camera for sale

-You can buy infrared converted cameras from certain companies.
+You can buy astro modified cameras from certain companies:

-Life Pixel also offer to modify your camera by manually altering the sensor for you.
+Life Pixel also offers to modify your camera by manually altering the sensor for you.

 There are tutorials available online to show you how you can go through the process of opening up your camera.